-- Follow the first three steps in "Front Turn Signal Lamps" described previously. - Turn the socket to the left one-quarter of a turn and pull it out. - 3.
+- Follow Steps 1 through 3 in "Front Turn Signal Lamps" described previously. - Turn the socket one-quarter of a turn to the left and pull it out. - 3.
 Pull the bulb straight out of the socket. - 4.
 Reverse the steps with a new bulb.